zbaylin/ocaml/README.md

 3. Test

 ### Manual
-Copying esy.json and the related files from a previous version.
+Requires copying the package.json and the related files from a previous version.
 (For instance, if you are trying to package 4.11, you can refer 4.10' setup)

 These files include